2decomp-fft/2decomp-fft/HOWTO.md

 to avoid potential issues if these values change in future versions.
 The input array (``input``) and the output one (``output``) are both complex and have to be either a X-pencil/Z-pencil combination or vice-versa.
-The interface foe real-to-complex and complex-to-real transform is
+The interface for real-to-complex and complex-to-real transform is
 ```
   call decomp_2d_fft_3d(input, output)
 ```